tatanus/BASH/README.md

 ![Build Status](https://github.com/tatanus/BASH/actions/workflows/main.yml/badge.svg)
 ![ShellCheck](https://github.com/tatanus/BASH/actions/workflows/shellcheck.yml/badge.svg)

 # BASH - "Bash Automation for Simple Hacking"

-This repository contains a modular and extensible configuration for setting up and managing a robust Bash environment, particularly useful for developers, system administrators, and penetration testers.
-It includes utility scripts, environment configurations, and tools to enhance productivity and streamline workflows.
+This repository offers a modular and extensible configuration for establishing and managing a robust Bash environment, tailored for penetration testers but also useful to developers and system administrators.
+It encompasses a setup script to configure a customized BASH environment, utility scripts to assit in daily activities, environment configurations, and tools designed to enhance productivity and streamline workflows.

 ---